swgriffith/JabbR/README.md

 1. In the new slot Web App pane go to the 'Application Settings'

 2. Scroll to the 'App Settings' section and add a new setting to indicate the environment name (ex. test) and call it 'ENV'.
 Also select the 'Slot Setting' checkbox and then click 'Save'.

+3. In the portal navigate to the initial deployment (i.e. the other slot) and ensure the same setting is applied, but use a different value (ex.
+Prod).

 ![Add slot setting](/images/add-slot-setting.PNG)

-3. Go back to the first Web App (i.e. the App from which you created this new slot) and set the 'ENV' application setting to specify the environment name (ex. production).
+4. Go back to the first Web App (i.e. the App from which you created this new slot) and set the 'ENV' application setting to specify the environment name (ex. production).
 Be sure to also select the 'Slot Setting' checkbox.

-4. In your application code, navigate to JabbR/ViewModels/SettingsViewModel.cs and add the following property:
+5. In your application code, navigate to JabbR/ViewModels/SettingsViewModel.cs and add the following property:
 ```cs
         public string Env
         {